misiektoja/lol_monitor/README.md

 lol_monitor is a Python script which allows for real-time monitoring of LoL (League of Legends) players activity.

+**NOTE: Due to recent changes in RIOT API (disabling Spectator-V4 & summoner names APIs due to migration to Riot IDs) the tool won't work until Cassiopeia lib is updated.**

 ## Features

 - Real-time monitoring of LoL users gaming activity (including detection when user starts/finishes the match)